muquit/privategpt/README.md

 # How to clone the repo

 It is a private repository at this time.
-It will be public when I am done with playing around with it.
+It will be public when I am done playing around with it.
 Here are the steps to clone it over https.
 Only collaborators can access the repo.
 You must obtain a Access Token first in order to clone the repo.

 Please look at information on how to clone a private repository at: https://docs.github.com/en/repositories/creating-and-managing-repositories/troubleshooting-cloning-errors